 Dental treatment is necessary in order to preserve the health of the entire organism.
 A rotten tooth is not only locally painful, but also a problem for the entire digestive tract (chewing food) and our immunity.

 Prevention and treatment of teeth

 Prevention is the first step we should take.
 Regular control and going to the dentist is a matter of personal hygiene.
 If tooth decay already occurs, you should react in time to prevent the spread of bacteria, viruses and inflammation, if any.

 An untreated tooth is a source of microorganisms that, through circulation, reach all parts of the body, causing various diseases, the cause of which most often cannot be found.

-Inside the tooth are blood and lymphatic vessels which nourish it, as well as nerves which give the teeth sensitivity.
-Deep decay or injury (fracture) of the tooth can lead to infection of the blood vessels and nerves inside the tooth.
+Inside the tooth are blood and lymph vessels that nourish the tooth, and nerves that give the tooth sensitivity.
+Deeper decay or injury (fracture) to the tooth can lead to infection of the blood vessels and nerves inside the tooth.
 In such cases, it is necessary to do the so-called endodontic treatment or dental treatment.

-Root canal treatment requires a skilled dentist and often more than one visit.
+Dental treatment requires a skilled dentist and often requires more than one visit.

 © Copyright Smile Time 2019/2023